Jaywick Martello Tower: Arts venue

+The tower in the 1990s, prior to renovations.

 In 2005 the tower opened as a gallery space and arts venue managed by Essex County Council.
 It also provides a venue for a range of projects and events including community workshops, living history experiences, and live music.
 In 2011, a couple got married in the tower.
 In 2019, the tower hosted a meeting to discuss actions following Historic England reporting that several Martello Towers along this stretch of coast are in need of serious repairs.

+In 2026, it was reported that Essex County Council were planning on closing the tower to save £90,000 per financial year.
+These plans were subsequently scrapped following consultation with local communities.